thenaterhood/gscreenshot/README.md

 :   Take a screenshot of a screen region (interactive) without the GUI, with a 1 second delay.
 Copy the
     screenshot to the clipboard and save it to a PNG file including the height, width, and day in the filename.
     Note that you can subsitute gscreenshot-cli for gscreenshot in this call, if so desired.

+gscreenshot -f /dev/stdout -p | display
+:   Take a screenshot and capture the cursor, then write it to stdout and pipe it to ImageMagick for display.

 gscreenshot-cli
 :   Take and save a screenshot to the current directory with default parameters, without starting the GUI.